LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 ``RAJA/exercises/kernel-matrix-transpose-local-array._solutioncpp`` and
 ``RAJA/exercises/launch-matrix-transpose-local-array_solution.cpp`` contain
 complete working code for the examples.
 You can use the solution files to check your work and for guidance if you get stuck.
+To build the exercises execute ``make (kernel/launch)-matrix-transpose-local-array`` and ``make (kernel/launch)-matrix-transpose-local-array_solution`` from the build directory.

 Key RAJA features shown in this example are: